 There are of course several cautions and particulars regarding mucosal cannabis insertion.
 One warning is that the aphrodisiac high is far stronger and very different than the high you get by combusting, vaporizing, dabbing, eating edibles, taking tinctures, and other methods of marijuana use.

-In the right setting, with the proper dose and partner, marijuana aphrodisiac sex can be a psychedelic, deeply healing, unifying experience, and the effects are sometimes likened to those of psilocybin or peyote.
+In the right setting, with the proper dose and partner, marijuana aphrodisiac sex can be a psychedelic, deeply healing, unifying experience, and the effects are sometimes likened to those of psilocybin or peyote. ( Read here for more information on magic mushrooms).

 Many relationships have been strengthened, cleansed, and healed by marijuana aphrodisiac lovemaking.
-It has transformed individuals, and relationships, for the better.

 Novice marijuana users should initially use very small amounts of cannabis aphrodisiac and monitor results before experimenting with larger doses.